Jagged Edge (film): Abandoned sequel

-The film Physical Evidence was originally conceived as a sequel to Jagged Edge and was meant to have Glenn Close and Robert Loggia reprise their roles.
-The story was about a private investigator framed for murder and the female lawyer who defends him.
-The project was developed at Columbia Pictures but then head of production Guy McElwaine was replaced by David Puttnam, who, according to producer Martin Ransohoff, said that he did not want to make sequels (Puttnam denied this, saying his problem was the script "wasn't good and for no other reason... when there's a terrific script for Jagged Edge II Columbia will be anxious to make it".)
-Ransohoff decided to turn the script into an original story.
+Jagged Edge II was initially developed at Columbia Pictures by producer Martin Ransohoff with Glenn Close and Robert Loggia reprising their roles but head of production Guy McElwaine was replaced by David Puttnam, who, according to Ransohoff, said that he did not want to make sequels (Puttnam denied this, saying his problem was the script "wasn't good and for no other reason... when there's a terrific script for Jagged Edge II Columbia will be anxious to make it".)

+Following Puttnam's departure in 1987, Glenn Close read the script but passed on it so Ransohoff suggested making it with alternative casting.
+However, Columbia insisted on the sequel starring Close.
+Ransohoff suggested that Columbia buy out his interest in a sequel but came to an agreement so that he retained a financial interest in a sequel.
+Ransohoff decided to turn his script into an original story which became the film Physical Evidence.
 "It's a good mystery on its own terms," he said.
 "I think the story is really more effective as an original.
 Because there wasn't an agreement with Loggia and Close, we had always designed the project to go either as a sequel or on its own terms."
+In 1988, new Columbia president Dawn Steel revived the sequel with Glenn Close and John Stark as producers with Ransohoff no longer involved.

 Remake

 It was remade into the Hindi film in India as Kasoor (2001).

-Sony Pictures announced in April 2018 that a remake of Jagged Edge was in development with Halle Berry starring, but no further announcements were made after July; as of 2023, no such film has been released.
+Sony Pictures announced in April 2018 that a remake of Jagged Edge was in development with Halle Berry starring, but no further announcements were made after July; as of 2026, no such film has been released.